Wednesday, December 21, 2011

 MS W.34, fol.
 21v

-Richard de Montbaston, Creation of Eve
+Richard de Montbaston, The Creation of Eve

-French (Paris), 1320-1330
+French (Paris), c.
+1320-1330

-New York, Pierpont Morgan Library
+New York, Pierpont Morgan Library and Museum

 MS M 322, fol.
 11v

-from Weltkronik
+From Weltkronik

-German (Regensburg), 1355-1365
+German (Regensburg), c.
+1355-1365

-New York, Pierpont Morgan Library
+New York, Pierpont Morgan Library and Museum

 MS M 769, fol.
 9r

-Jean Bondol and Others, Creation of Eve
+Jean Bondol and Others, The Creation of Eve

 From a Bible historiale complétée by Guiard des Moulins